Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /

 Awash with the success of the real estate development venture, Cherokee Village, Arkansas, John Cooper Sr. was scouting Northwest Arkansas with the idea of another vacation and retirement resort in mind.
 Having hunted and fished this beautiful area of the Ozarks, this area was a natural choice for John Cooper, Sr. It's said that when John Cooper stood on one of the ridges of the Ozark hills here in Bella Vista, his vision was as large Bella Vista is today!

-Cooper's purchase of the "old" Bella Vista Resort was completed in 1963, giving Cooper the right to use the Bella Vista name and it's reputation, both crucial when Cooper began adverting lots for sale in this new planned community of his!
+Cooper's purchase of the "old" Bella Vista Resort was completed in 1963, giving Cooper the right to use the Bella Vista name and it's reputation, both crucial when Cooper began advertising lots for sale in this new planned community of his!

-Everything that we experience today, the magnificent golf course, the beautiful lakes, the Country Club, Roidan Hall, Metcalf Clubhouse, Branchwood Clubhouse, Loch Lomond Marina and Clubhouse, the tennis courts, the walking trails...the life we all live here in Bella Vista....all of it is because of the vision of John Cooper Sr. which was carried on by John Cooper Jr.
+Everything that we experience today, the magnificent golf course, the beautiful lakes, the Country Club, Roidan Hall, Metfield Clubhouse, Branchwood Clubhouse, Loch Lomond Marina and Clubhouse, the tennis courts, the walking trails...the life we all live here in Bella Vista....all of it is because of the vision of John Cooper Sr. which was carried on by John Cooper Jr.

-The Cherokee Village Development company went onto become Cooper Communities, Inc., and, although Bella Vista is no longer owned by CCI, they still own much of the undeveloped land west of Forest Hills Blvd. as well as commercial land throughout Bella Vista.
+The Cherokee Village Development company went onto become Cooper Communities, Inc., and, although Bella Vista is no longer owned by CCI, they still own much of the undeveloped land west of Forest Hills Blvd. as well as most the commercial land throughout Bella Vista.

 I think if they could see us today, the Rev. William and Mary Baker, F. W., C. C., C. A. (and his wife, Regina) Linebarger, E. L. and Ilda Keith and John.
 A. and Mildred B. Cooper couldn't help but be proud of being a part of such a dynamic and beautiful community as Bella Vista, Arkansas!